Seedling Tree Sale

 The annual tree sale is one of the district’s longest standing programs.
 Each year the district offers low-cost seedling trees and shrubs for sale.
-They also provide technical assistance and information to citizens of Weston County with the goal of establishing conservation tree plantings including shelterbelts, field or livestock windbreaks, living snow fences and/or wildlife habitat areas.
+They also provide technical assistance and information to citizens of Weston County with the goal of establishing conservation tree plantings including shelterbelts, field or livestock windbreaks, living snow fences, riparian plantings, and wildlife habitat areas.

-Check out the following guides to help you choose the right species and plant them correctly courtesy of Colorado State Forestry:
+Check out the following guides to help you choose the right species and plant them correctly courtesy of Wyoming NRCS and Colorado State Forestry:

 Watering your trees

 One of the most important things you can do to help ensure the success of your new trees is to provide adequate water.
 Installing a drip system is the best way to accomplish this.
 It allows you to provide water directly to each individual tree and match the amount of water to the needs of the trees.
 It can also help minimize excess water usage.
 For more on installing a drip irrigation system, check out the following publications: